Christie Farrell Lee & Bell

 Prev Post Next Post

-H for HospitalEveryone has noticed.
-Health care has changed.
+Health care in America has changed and everybody has noticed.
 You cannot rely on your health care providers to have your best interest in mind.
 This is the hard, cold reality of health care in America today.
 Doctors, nurse practitioners and physician assistants are required to see hundreds of patients a day.

 To protect yourself, we have some recommendations.
 Some seem simple, even silly, but they work.